TocharianOU/mcp-server-kibana/README.md

 ## Example Queries

+### Basic Queries
 - "What is the status of my Kibana server?"
 - "What is the status of my Kibana server in the 'marketing' space?"
 - "List all available Kibana spaces I can access."
 - "List all available Kibana API endpoints."
 - "Show details for the POST /api/saved_objects/_find endpoint."
 - "Execute a custom API request for /api/status."

+### Saved Objects Management
-- "Get a list of all dashboards in Kibana."
+- "Search for all dashboards in Kibana"
-- "Get a list of all dashboards in the 'production' space."
+- "Find visualizations containing 'nginx' in the title"
-- "Query API endpoints related to endpoint events."
-- "List all case-related API endpoints."
+- "Get dashboard with ID 'my-dashboard-123'"
-- "Create a new case in Kibana."
+- "Create a new dashboard with title 'Sales Overview'"
+- "Update the description of visualization 'viz-456'"
+- "Delete multiple old dashboards by their IDs"
+- "Search for lens visualizations in the 'analytics' space"
+- "Find all canvas workpads created this month"
+- "Get the first 10 index patterns with only title and description fields"
-- "Create a new dashboard in Kibana."
+- "Bulk update multiple dashboard titles"
+- "Search across multiple object types: dashboards and visualizations"
-- "Create a new dashboard in the 'dev-team' space."
+- "Create a new index pattern for 'logs-*' with timestamp field"

 ---